lassestilvang/symbi/SETUP.md

 - The project uses Expo for easier cross-platform development
 - Native health integrations (HealthKit/Google Fit) will require ejecting to bare React Native or using Expo modules
 - All core type definitions follow the design document specifications
-- The Halloween theme (purple color palette) is reflected in the App.tsx placeholder
+- The Halloween theme (purple color palette #1a1a2e) is reflected in the App.tsx background
+- Error reporting is initialized automatically on app startup with proper cleanup
+- Web platform includes responsive layout with 600px max-width constraint
+- Global error handlers capture unhandled errors and promise rejections

 ## 🚀 Getting Started